ReDI-School/html-css-berlin-2020-fall/lesson22/index.md

 }
 ```

--   If we were to open our website now, we should see the properties animating over 1 second.
+-   If we were to open our website now, we should see the properties animating when we trigger them.
 But, what is the transition property actually doing?
 -   Transition is a `shorthand` (combining multiple css properties in one line, for example margin, border) which covers different properties, below
     is the equivalent of writing as a shorthand: